 9. why are you the right candidate?

-This is your opportunity to differentiate yourself from other candidates.
+This is your opportunity to separate yourself from other candidates.
 Explain how your skills/experience can help the organization.
+This question is your time to show off who you are and why you would benefit them hiring you.

 10. your strengths and weaknesses